-A flexible hip flexor allows for more power storage and explosiveness in your core area of muscles.
+A flexible hip flexor allows for more power storage and explosiveness in your core areas, thus results to higher jumps.

-Plyometrics are exercises that emphasize explosiveness and are designed to increase speed, quickness, and power.
+Plyometrics are exercises that emphasize explosiveness and are designed for speed, quickness, and power.

-In a study published in the British Journal of Sports Medicine, research scientist Goran Markovich states that, “The overall results of this study suggest that the [plyometric training] significantly improves vertical jump height.”
+In a study published in the British Journal of Sports Medicine, research scientist Goran Markovich states that, “The overall results of this study suggest that the [plyometric] significantly improves vertical jump height.”

-That improvement is measured in a five percent to 10 percent increase (or two to six centimeters) depending on the vertical jump training made.
+That improvement is measured while jumping with the arms overhead in a five percent to 10 percent increase (or

-Be patient because the effects won’t be instantaneous.
+Be patient because the effects might take time and the improvement on your vertical jumps won’t be instantaneous.

 Because the sheer force required is high and the intense pressure they can exert on the lower-extremity joints (especially the knees), plyometrics are not recommended for novice exercisers without proper supervision or coaching.